A. A summary of the reign of Ahaz.

 i.
 2 Chronicles 28:23 explains why King Ahaz was attracted to the worship he saw in Damascus: For he sacrificed to the gods of Damascus which had defeated him, saying, “Because the gods of the kings of Syria help them, I will sacrifice to them that they may help me.”
 But they were the ruin of him and of all Israel.

 i.
-Curiously, Isaiah 8:1-2 calls Uriah the priest a “faithful witness.”
+This Urijah is likely the same as Uriah in Isaiah 8.
+Curiously, Isaiah 8:1-2 says he was a “faithful witness.”
 Apparently, he was a good and faithful man who later compromised.
 The corruption of King Ahaz spread to other leaders in Judah.

 2. (12-20) Ahaz directs the renovation of the temple court, giving preference to the new altar.